-For most Browns fans, the 2024 NFL season was a largely forgettable affair.
-But the brightest spot for them was WR Jerry Jeudy, who broke out with a career-best season in 2024, hauling in 90 catches for 1,229 yards and making his first Pro Bowl.
-But what made these stats even more impressive was the fact that he didn’t do it with stability at quarterback.
-He did it in spite of the chaos.
+For most Browns fans, the 2024 NFL season was a forgettable affair.
+But they had a bright spot in WR Jerry Jeudy, who broke out with a career-best season, hauling in 90 catches for 1,229 yards and making his first Pro Bowl.
+But what made these stats even more impressive was that he didn’t do it with stability at quarterback.

 Advertisement

-Now entering his second year with the Browns, Jeudy is once again facing a murky QB situation.
+Yes, Jeudy did it in spite of the chaos.
+Now entering his second year with the Browns, he is once again facing a murky QB situation.
 Four quarterbacks, Kenny Pickett, Joe Flacco, rookie Dylan Gabriel, and Shedeur Sanders, are all vying for the starting job.

-Not to forget, there is also the Deshaun Watson situation to monitor.
-So, naturally, for Jerry Jeudy, this lack of continuity is more than just inconvenient.
+Not to forget, there is also the Deshaun Watson situation playing out on the side.
+So, this lack of continuity is more than just inconvenient for Jeudy.
 It’s disruptive.

-Luckily for the Browns star, his complaints were heard and acknowledged by a notable member of his own ilk, former NFL receiver T.J.
-Houshmandzadeh, who, in his recent appearance on Nightcap, explained how Jeudy’s frustration is completely valid.
+Luckily for the Browns star, his complaints were heard and acknowledged by a notable member of his own ilk, T.J.
+Houshmandzadeh.
+The former NFL receiver explained on Nightcap how Jeudy’s frustration is completely valid.

-“It’s a four‑band competition… not enough reps in practice… it’s crazy,” Houshmandzadeh said.
-“You do 12 plays in team, ones get 7–8, twos get the rest.
+“It’s a four‑band competition… Not enough reps in practice… It’s crazy,” Houshmandzadeh said.
+“You do 12 plays in [a] team, ones get 7–8, twos get the rest.
 Where do the threes and fours come in?
 There’s not enough reps.”

 Co-panellist and former Raiders TE Darren Waller, who spent years building a rhythm with Derek Carr, argued that expecting a receiver to build chemistry with four quarterbacks in a single camp is borderline delusional.

-Simply put, Waller and Houshmandzadeh both agreed that the Browns have to bring structure to this chaos.
-The former Giants TE hence floated the idea of rotating first-team reps by the day, giving Jerry Jeudy and the offense at least one day to lock in with each quarterback.
+Waller and Houshmandzadeh both agreed that the Browns have to end the chaos and bring structure.
+The former Giants TE floated the idea of rotating first-team reps by the day, giving Jeudy and the offense at least one day to lock in with each quarterback.
 Otherwise, the season will start with no rhythm at all.

 And when it came to who should be QB1, neither pulled punches.